RedisTimeSeries/RedisTimeSeries/docs/commands.md

 TS.MADD key timestamp value [key timestamp value ...]
 ```

-* timestamp - UNIX timestamp of the sample. `*` can be used for automatic timestamp (using the system clock)
+* timestamp - UNIX timestamp of the sample. `*`: automatic timestamp based on the server's clock.
 * value - numeric data value of the sample (double).
 We expect the double number to follow [RFC 7159](https://tools.ietf.org/html/rfc7159) (JSON standard).
 In particular, the parser will reject overly large values that would not fit in binary64.
 It will not accept NaN or infinite values.

 #### Examples